 Our Fellowships

-City of Asylum/Detroit’s Fellowship in Exile is a pilot program for artists and writers who qualify to be hosted by City of Asylum but can’t travel to the US We secure safe haven for them in another country.
-We leverage our local and international networks to support their well-being and professional development.
+We offer two safe-haven fellowships, one locally, and a fellowship-in-exile for artists and writers who qualify to be hosted by City of Asylum but are subjected to the travel ban.
+We secure safe haven for our fellows and leverage our networks to support their well-being and professional development.
 We also connect them to thought partners in Detroit to encourage artistic exchange and the continuation of their creative work.

 Fellow-In-Exile Taimaa Salama